 Apple states on its website here that “Owners of iPhone, iPad, iPod or Mac products may obtain a service and parts from Apple or Apple service providers for five years after the product is no longer sold.”

 The following iPhones are considered Obsolete, which means sales were discontinued more than seven years ago and Apple has now discontinued all hardware servicing.

 iPhone 4 (certain models are now obsolete)

 And these iPhones are listed as Vintage, which means they not been sold for more than five years (but less than seven years).
 Apple will still service these products.

-iPhone 5 (discontinued September 2013, likely to become obsolete in 31 December 2021)
+iPhone 5 (discontinued September 2013, likely to become obsolete soon)